Inverness Club: History

 Inverness was founded in 1903, when many of Toledo's wealthiest citizens purchased a parcel of land and built a nine-hole golf course.
 The course was eventually expanded to 18 holes.
-In 1916, the club hired Donald Ross to construct a championship-caliber golf course, which was finished by the end of 1918.
+In 1916, the club hired Donald Ross to construct a championship-caliber golf course, in which was finished by the end of 1918.
 In his unpublished book, Golf Has Never Failed Me, Ross discussed the design of Inverness and only six other courses, out of the hundreds he designed.

-Before 1920 in the United States, golf professionals were prohibited from entering country clubs' clubhouses, as they were seen as little more than servants to the club members.
-As professional golf tournaments began to appear in the early part of the 20th century, the visiting pros were treated the same as the home pros.
+Before 1920 in the United States, golf professionals were prohibited from entering country clubs' clubhouses, because they were seen as little more than servants to the club members.
+As the professional golf tournaments began to appear in the early part of the 20th century, the visiting pros were treated the same as the home pros.

 By 1920, attitudes had begun to change.
 Sylvanus Pierre Jermain, "the father of public golf in Toledo", lobbied the USGA and the members of Inverness to allow all players, including pros, into the clubhouse at the upcoming 1920 U.S. Open.
 Both parties agreed, and Inverness thus became the first golf club in the U.S. to allow pros in the clubhouse.

 When the U.S. Open returned to Inverness in 1931, Walter Hagen gathered other professional golfers to purchase a gift for the club in gratitude for its pioneering stance.
 They bought a grandfather clock that still stands in the clubhouse, with a brass plate inscribed: